allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 preferably in the same data center.
 Scaling the service is the responsibility of the team maintaining it, and what we require is a *number* – *how many reqs/s can we throw at your service*?

-That's all we want to know.
-We don't want to know how many instances there are.
+That’s all we want to know.
+We don’t want to know how many instances there are.
-Especially as they probably won't be homogeneous due to our cloud infrastructure running Mesos and OpenStack VMs.
+Especially as they probably won’t be homogeneous due to our cloud infrastructure running Mesos and OpenStack VMs.
 We want a single number, regardless of your setup.
 You measure it, we meet that requirement.

-As we'll see, we haven't been using up that *number* very efficiently, and that's why we needed to come up with a way to utilise it as best we can.
+As we’ll see, we haven’t been using up that *number* very efficiently, and that’s why we needed to come up with a way to utilise it as best we can.

 Note also, Hermes has some logic to slow down delivery when the service is misbehaving,